CelestialArcadia/coding-handbook/frontend/accessibility.md

 </table>
 ```

 This comprehensive accessibility guide ensures your Angular applications work for everyone, not just users without disabilities.
-Remember: accessibility is not a feature to add later—it's a foundational aspect of good web development.
+Remember: accessibility is not a feature to add later; it's a foundational aspect of good web development.